murphye/cheap-gke-cluster/README.md

 kubectl apply -f ../virtualservice.yaml
 ```

-Now, wait about 1 minute for everything to get deployed and configured.

 Next, get the IP Address of the load balancer for running the `curl` command to verify deployment.
 Change the `my-static-ip` if it was changed in the `terraform.tfvars`
 ```bash
 ipaddress=$(gcloud compute addresses describe my-static-ip --format="value(address)")